amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

   - **CalibMovingAverageConstant**: (Float) Specifies the constant smoothing factor to use when computing the moving average of the minimum and maximum values.
 The default is 0.01.
 This is only effective when the calibration method selected is MinMax and CalibMovingAverage is set to True.
 In PowerOfTwoMethod calibration method, this option is unsupported.
   - **RandomDataReaderInputDataRange**: (Dict or None) Specifies the data range for each inputs if used random data reader (calibration_data_reader is None).
 Currently, if set to None then the random value will be 0 or 1 for all inputs, otherwise range [-128,127] for unsigned int, range [0,255] for signed int and range [0,1] for other float inputs.
 The default is None.
   - **Int16Scale**: (Boolean) If True, the float scale will be replaced by the closest value corresponding to M and 2**N, where the range of M and 2**N is within the representation range of int16 and uint16.
 The default is False.
-  - **MinMSEMode**: (String) When using vai_q_onnx.PowerOfTwoMethod.MinMSE, you can specify the method for calculating minmse.
+  - **MinMSEMode**: (String) When using ``vai_q_onnx.PowerOfTwoMethod.MinMSE``, you can specify the method for calculating minmse.
 By default, minmse is calculated using all calibration data.
 Alternatively, you can set the mode to "MostCommon", where minmse is calculated for each batch separately and take the most common value.
 The default setting is 'All'.
   - **ConvertBNToConv**: (Boolean) If True, the BatchNormalization operation will be converted to Conv operation when enable_dpu is True.
 The default is True.
   - **ConvertReduceMeanToGlobalAvgPool**: (Boolean) If True, the Reduce Mean operation will be converted to Global Average Pooling operation when enable_dpu is True.
 The default is True.
   - **SplitLargeKernelPool**: (Boolean) If True, the large kernel Global Average Pooling operation will be split into multiple Average Pooling operation when enable_dpu is True.
 The default is True.